shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_4/README.md

 10: }
 ```

-    A. The code compiles without issue 🎃
+A. The code compiles without issue <br>
-    B. The code will not compile because of line 5 🎃
+B. The code will not compile because of line 5 <br>
-    C. The code will not compile because of line 6 🎃
+C. The code will not compile because of line 6 <br>
-    D. The code will not compile because of line 8 🎃
+D. The code will not compile because of line 8 <br>
-    E. The code will not compile because of line 9 🎃
+E. The code will not compile because of line 9 <br>

 ### My Answer:
 * CanWalk has a default method